 Discount rate: The discount rate used to measure the total OPEB liability was 7.30%.
 The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that employer and State of Georgia contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
 Based on those assumptions, the OPEB plan’s fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.

-Sensitivity of the Institution’s proportionate share of the net OPEB asset to changes in the discount rate: The following presents the Institution’s proportionate share of the net OPEB asset calculated using the discount rate of 7.30%, as well as what the Institution’s proportionate share of the net OPEB asset would be if it were calculated using a discount rate that is one-percentage-point lower (6.30%) or one-percentage-point higher (8.30%) than the current rate:
+Sensitivity of the College’s proportionate share of the net OPEB asset to changes in the discount rate: The following presents the College’s proportionate share of the net OPEB asset calculated using the discount rate of 7.30%, as well as what the College’s proportionate share of the net OPEB asset would be if it were calculated using a discount rate that is one-percentage-point lower (6.30%) or one-percentage-point higher (8.30%) than the current rate:

-OPEB plan fiduciary net position

-Detailed information about the OPEB plan’s fiduciary net position is available in the separately issued ERS comprehensive annual financial report which is publicly available at www.ers.ga.gov/financials.
+OPEB plan fiduciary net position: Detailed information about the OPEB plan’s fiduciary net position is available in the separately issued ERS comprehensive annual financial report which is publicly available at www.ers.ga.gov/financials.

-NOTE 12: SPECIAL ITEM

-In fiscal year 2019, Abraham Baldwin Agricultural College, on organizational unit of the University System of Georgia, transferred the Bainbridge Student Wellness Center along with many other capital assets to the Institution for a total of $44,966,516.91.

-In fiscal year 2019, Coastal Plains Technical College transferred equipment to the Institution for a total of $3,758.31.